Skip to content

 Vijayalaya Choleeswaram, Narthamalai

-The Brihadisvara Temple in Thanjavur, Great Living Chola Temple, is only 1 and half hour drive from Saratha Vilas.
-It was built during the Chola Kingdom (11th- and 12th-century), expressing the brilliant testimony of the Chola Empire with outstanding architecture, sculpture, painting and bronze casting.
+The Brihadisvara Temple in Thanjavur, Great Living Chola Temple, is only a 90 minute drive from Saratha Vilas.
+It was built during the Chola Dynasty (11th- and 12th-century), and is testimony to the Chola Empire’s outstanding contributions to architecture, sculpture, painting and bronze casting.

 Discover Chettinad Heritage slideshow